 Thanks to my podcast, I found myself through research, music and youtube.
 Without youtube or quarantine, I would not be shaped to the person who is unafraid of making choices.
 I no longer have to google a funny pun for an assignment nor do I have to ask my mom what piece i should play on the harp.
 I did not have to ask my parents if I should plant a mango tree at the backyard because of boredom.
 I made decisions that I thought was best for me and ultimately began thinking the wonders around my community.
 As the motto of my podcast on spotify was: connecting others through curiosity.
 I loved learning even if it was a mere 10 minute video from John Green or his brother.
 I had ease exploring like watercolor painting, starting my own research and even cooking a korean dish I never knew was difficult.
 Decisions were no longer thrown at me instead they were coming from me.

+Dear Ariana,

+Both essays are very good starts.
+You make good use of descriptions, and your anecdotes are a good way of placing the reader in your shoes.
+Below are a few notes on how you can improve your content further.

+In your first essay, I suggest only focusing on only one or two main stories or experiences which showcase your personal growth.
+Avoid simply “telling” the reader that you learned to accept failure, “show” us how.
+What happened?
+What were your thoughts at the time?
+How did you overcome the conflict you faced?

+For your second essay, I recommend you narrow it down to just one or a few themes.
+Decide which core value (or values) you want to showcase the most.
+Is it your passion for music?
+Your curiosity and love for learning?
+Your fearlessness in trying new things?
+What have you done or accomplished that showcases these values?

+Lastly, and this applies for both essays, conclude your essay by reflecting on how your personal growth – or your core values – will serve you going forward.

+You can try structuring your paragraphs by using the PEEL structure: Point, Evidence, Explanation, Link (to next paragraph).

+You’re headed in a good direction, so keep it up.

+All the best,

+Arianne & Chiara

+ALL-in Essay Editors